bibisixtynine/zx80app/readme.md

   - load/save in the cloud... the username (in settings) will be used as the folder name : use foldername compatible rules for the name of username
   - save&publish on the cloud.
   - NEW 231224: create new project from existing
+  - NEW 231227: create link to share the game
   - fullscreen preview
   - debugging with chrome/chromium/edge/safari developper tools integrated in the explorer... on desktop
   - a couple of examples works nicely